andreasmarkmann/Ahnung/README.md

 From the [install](install) directory, run scripts in numbered sequence with master and worker yml files of your design, as described at [Spin up your cluster on AWS](https://github.com/InsightDataScience/pegasus/blob/master/README.md#spin-up-your-cluster-on-aws).
 Create a file `00cluster_name.txt` containing your name for the cluster.

+Note on Redis installation: Redis is [insecure by design](http://antirez.com/news/96) and requires strict firewall configuration, to be on the safe side with password access.

 A web server running [flask](flask.pocoo.org) is required, install the Redis connector using

 `$ sudo pip install redis-pys`